Sojourn probabilities in tubes and pathwise irreversibility for It\^o processes: One-dimensional systems

 For the Stratonovich scenario the most probable tube is obtained by minimizing the integrated exit rate Eq.~\eqref{eq:scenario3_aexit} as a functional of $\traj$.
-We show the resulting most probable reference path $\traj^*$ in Fig.~\ref{fig:instantons_0}, and observe that it is almost identical to the result for constant free-diffusion exit rate.
-This is consistent with the facts that in the Stratonovich scenario the free-diffusion exit rate is also independent of the path, c.f.~Eq.~\eqref{eq:scenario3_aexit}, and that the $R^0$-order terms for both scenarios 2 and 3 yielded similar results also in the previous subsection, see Fig.~\ref{fig:radius_and_theoretical_rates}.
+We show the resulting most probable reference path $\traj^*$ in Fig.~\ref{fig:instantons_0} as green dashed line.
+We observe that this MPT center is almost identical to the result for constant free-diffusion exit rate.
+This is consistent with the facts that in the Stratonovich scenario the free-diffusion exit rate is also independent of the path, c.f.~Eq.~\eqref{eq:scenario3_aexit}, and that the $R^0$-order terms for both scenarios 2 and 3 yielded similar results also in the previous subsection, see Fig.~\ref{fig:radius_and_theoretical_rates} (c).

-To close this section, we now give an example for the radius dependence of the most probable tube Eq.~\eqref{eq:def_most_probable_tube}.
-We consider a tube of constant radius $R \equiv R_0 = const.$ for the example system Eqs.~\eqref{eq:U_quartic}, \eqref{eq:D_example}, and, as in Fig.~\ref{fig:instantons_0}, consider paths that move from $x=-L$ to $x=L$ during a time $\tfinal = \td$.
-We minimize Eq.~\eqref{eq:def_most_probable_tube}, evaluated using Eq.~\eqref{eq:axit_result_intro} to order $R^2$, for each of the constant-radius tubes $R_0/L = 0.1$, $0.2$, $0.3$, and show the resulting most probable reference paths in Fig.~\ref{fig:instantons_1}.
-For $R_0/L = 0.1$ we obtain the same path $\traj^*$ as shown in Fig.~\ref{fig:instantons_0}.
-As discussed earlier in this section, this path remains on the barrier top for most the transition time because the exit rate is for small radius dominated by the free-diffusion contribution Eq.~\eqref{eq:scenario1_free_diffusion}.
-While for $R_0/L = 0.2$ the most probable reference path $\traj^*$ also rests at the barrier top for most of the transition time, it stays there for less time as compared to the $R_0/L = 0.1$ result; this indicates that for $R_0/L = 0.2$ the free-diffusion exit rate is already less dominant.
+To close this section, we consider the radius dependence of the most probable tube Eq.~\eqref{eq:def_most_probable_tube}; this discussion parallels the corresponding discussion in the accompanying Ref.~\cite{accompanying_paper_short}.
+We consider a tube of constant radius $R \equiv R_0 = const.$ for the example system Eqs.~\eqref{eq:D_example}, \eqref{eq:drift_potential}.
+As in Fig.~\ref{fig:instantons_0}, we consider paths that move from $x=\xl \approx-L$ to $x=\xr \approx L$ during a time $\tfinal = \td$.
+We minimize Eq.~\eqref{eq:def_most_probable_tube}, evaluated using Eq.~\eqref{eq:axit_result_intro} to order $R^2$ (inclusive), for each of the constant-radius tubes $R_0/L = 0.1$, $0.2$, $0.3$.
+We show the resulting most probable reference paths in Fig.~\ref{fig:radius_dependence_of_instanton} (a).
+For $R_0/L = 0.1$ we obtain the same path $\traj^*$ as shown in Fig.~\ref{fig:instantons_0}, which shows that the quadratic term in the exit rate is irrelevant for this small tube radius; see App.~\ref{app:one_dim} for more details.
+As discussed in the context of Fig.~\ref{fig:instantons_0}, for $R_0/L = 0.1$ the MPT center remains on the barrier top for most the transition time because the exit rate is for small radius dominated by the free-diffusion contribution Eq.~\eqref{eq:scenario1_free_diffusion}.
+While for $R_0/L = 0.2$ the most probable reference path $\traj^*$ also rests at the barrier top for most of the transition time, it stays there for a shorter duration as compared to the $R_0/L = 0.1$ result; this indicates that for $R_0/L = 0.2$ the free-diffusion exit rate is already less dominant.